Last modified: May 24, 2009

 (I have to apologize here: I forgot to write this up at the time, and it's now seven months later, so my memories of what I ate and what we did are a little fuzzy.)

-After parking in the Fernback Ramp, instead of taking Court Street to Main, we walked the other direction, towards City Hall.
+After parking in the Fernbach Ramp, instead of taking Court Street to Main, we walked the other direction, towards City Hall.
 We wandered around the East side of Niagara Square for a bit, to get our bearings and take in the much different layout.
 Many of the activities, including those for the kids, were in the square itself, and made for a nice central area out of the traffic flow.

 Things we enjoyed: